Use the arrows below to navigate to the next set of directions.

 Which article would you choose for our political science topic?
 (Hover over the magnifying glass for more information.)

 Don't like writing citations?
-ASC will do it for you!
+The database will do it for you!

 These aren't perfect citations; you should consult a style manual to check order and placement of punctuation.

-Enter an email address and ASC will send an email with the article record.
+Enter an email address and the database will send an email with the article record.

-Remember, Academic Search Complete is available from the UA Library Homepage under the Search & Find tab under Articles & Databases.
+Remember, Academic Search Ultimate is available from the UA Library Homepage under the Search & Find tab under Articles & Databases.

 If you want more help with your research, try these tutorials: